Astra-Mc/Aethra-Plugin/README.md

 # Astra-Plugin
 Plugin for Astra-MC written in Java for PowerNukkitX

-### Technical Infos
+### Technical Information:
-Astra-MC uses MongoDB as a Database and PowerNukkitX as it's Server Software
+- PowerNukkitX as its Server Software
+- MongoDB as its Database